-How To Deal With A Narcissist 723 words
+How the Heart-Centered Can Deal With Narcissism 723 words

-Abstract: How does a heart-centered person deal with a narcissist?
+Abstract: How does a heart-centred person deal with a narcissist?
 Here are a few key points to help manage our well-being when this personality disorder presents itself.

 There are plenty of people, public figure or not, that we can identify with as having a notably egotistical personality.
 We might need to consider though the possibility that this person is well guarded and choosing not to show emotion for the purpose of providing a strong presence.
 We don't know what that person is like in a personal setting.
 But if they are lacking the ability to have an emotional reaction, it is more likely that they have sociopathic tendencies.